Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Valverde de los Arroyos

-We close the route in Valverde de los Arroyos, a jewel of black architecture in the Sierra de Ayllón.
-Surrounded by nature and with slate streets, it is the perfect brooch to connect with the most rural, authentic and serene soul of Castile.
-Ideal to say goodbye calmly.
+Valverde de los Arroyos, a jewel of "black architecture" in the Sierra de Ayllón.
+Surrounded by nature and featuring slate-paved streets, it is the perfect way to connect with the most rural, authentic, and serene spirit of Castile.
+Ideal for a peaceful farewell.

-The Route of the Villages of the Order and the Sword is more than a journey: it is a journey through the nobility of Castile, through its firm stone and its warrior soul.
+The Route of the Villages of the Order and the Sword is more than a journey: it is a journey through the nobility of Castile, through its solid stone and its warrior spirit.
 Here, every step connects with centuries of history.
-And when you leave, you will take with you something that only these towns know how to give: their eternal legacy.
+And when you leave, you’ll take with you something that only these villages can offer: their eternal legacy.

-The Route of the Villages of the Order and the Sword is ideal to travel at any time of the year.
-Between castles, walls and endless landscapes, each stop offers living history, serene beauty and the imprint of a noble past.
+The Route of the Villages of the Order and the Sword is ideal to explore at any time of year.
+Amid castles, walls, and endless landscapes, each stop offers living history, serene beauty, and the imprint of a noble past.

 ROUTE